Last updated in March 2014

 Since 1994, Azerbaijan’s government has exploited the large deposits of oil and natural gas under the Caspian Sea in partnership with Western companies.
 Azerbaijan’s economic boom – due to large-scale investment projects and the revenue from oil production – is also reflected in its economic relations with Germany.
 Azerbaijan is Germany’s principal economic partner in the Caucasus.
-This is evident from the positive response to the founding in autumn 2012 of the German-Azerbaijani Chamber of Industry and Commerce, which already has 150 member companies from both countries – with membership on the rise.
-In 2012, the volume of bilateral trade stood at EUR 2.25 billion.
-Germany’s principal import from Azerbaijan is oil: it imported 2.2 million tonnes in 2012, making Azerbaijan Germany’s eighth largest supplier of crude oil.
+This is evident from the positive response to the founding in autumn 2012 of the German-Azerbaijani Chamber of Industry and Commerce, which has more than 150 member companies from both countries – with membership on the rise.
+In 2013, the volume of bilateral trade stood at EUR 3 billion.
+Germany’s principal import from Azerbaijan is oil: it imported oil worth EUR 2.2 billion in 2013, making Azerbaijan Germany’s seventh most important supplier of crude oil.

-German exports to Azerbaijan – which were worth EUR 781 million in 2012, compared with EUR 829 million in 2011 – consist mainly of motor vehicles, iron and steel goods, machinery and production facilities.
+German exports to Azerbaijan – which were worth EUR 833 million in 2013, compared with EUR 781 million in 2012 – consist mainly of motor vehicles, iron and steel goods, machinery and production facilities.
 A number of German energy companies have a long-term interest in oil and gas exploration and production there.

 Germany enjoys a positive image in Azerbaijan.
 A bilateral cultural agreement has been in place since 1995.
 In 2008, Azerbaijan held its first cultural year abroad, Germany being chosen to host the event.
-A cornerstone of bilateral cultural work is the German-Azerbaijani Cultural Association, which runs the Kapellhaus (Chapel House) encounter centre in Baku, in what was once the music room of the adjacent Protestant church.
+A cornerstone of cultural relations is the German-Azerbaijani Cultural Association, which runs the Kapellhaus (Chapel House) encounter centre in Baku, in what was once the music room of the adjacent Protestant church.
 The historical building, restored with the help of donations, hosts numerous cultural events throughout the year, some of them funded by the Goethe Institute in Tbilisi that is responsible for the whole region.

-German remains the third most important foreign language, after Russian and English, and is taught at numerous schools and several universities.
-Three schools in Baku, which form part of the Schools: Partners for the Future network (PASCH), offer German instruction with support from the Goethe Institute and the Central Agency for Schools Abroad (ZfA).
-The language work of the Goethe Institute (GI) in Tiblisi, which also serves Azerbaijan, is conducted by the Language Learning Centre acting as a GI cooperation partner.
-Cultural events held in the Kapellhaus are funded by the GI.
+German is the third most important foreign language, after Russian and English, and is taught at numerous schools and several universities.
+Four schools in Baku, which form part of the Schools: Partners for the Future network (PASCH), offer German instruction with support from the Goethe Institute and/or the Central Agency for Schools Abroad (ZfA).
+The language work of the Goethe Institute in Tbilisi is conducted by the Language Learning Centre acting as a cooperation partner.

 Each year, the German Academic Exchange Service (DAAD) awards numerous scholarships as well as promoting academic exchange.
 Academic ties include partnerships between Cologne University of Applied Sciences and the Azerbaijan Technical University in Baku and between the University of Bonn and the Azerbaijan National Academy of Sciences.
 A DAAD academic teacher is helping to improve the quality of German teaching in Azerbaijan.
 The Goethe Institute makes regular donations of books and equipment to Azerbaijani universities.